 - I'm worried about what I'll do if something happens to my pet.

-- I feel that my pet doesn't allow me to get as close to me as I would like it to
+- I feel that my pet doesn't allow me to get as close as I would like.

-- I am worried about being left along without my pet
+- I am worried about being left alone without my pet.

 - I need a lot of reassurance from my pet that it loves me.